 Parade Technologies, Inc. (SH) and Parade Technologies, Ltd. (NJ) are the research and development centers with no production or sale operations, therefore, changes in China's political environment will have relatively low impact to the Company.
-According to Chiness Academy of Social Science, ("CASS") report, China's GDP is expected to reach 6.3% in 2019.
-In addition, both International Monetary Fund ("IMF") and World Bank predict China economic growth will reach to 6.2%.
-This shall be favorable to the market demand of electronic devices, and which positive to our business.
+In 2020, International Monetary Fund ("IMF") slashed its GDP outlook for China to 1.2% because of geographic spread epidemic globally of Coronavirus Disease 2019 (COVID-19).
+World Bank also predicted growth in China is projected to decline to 2.3% in 2020.
+Even though the slow growth in 2020, it is still favorable to the market demand of electronic devices, and which positive to our business.